Cache

 calls.
 To ensure data security, client will not commit file writes to the Metadata Service until data is uploaded to object storage.

-You can see how the default "upload first, then commit" write process will not perform well when writing large amount of small files.
-After the client write cache is enabled, the write process becomes "commit first, then upload asynchronously", file writes will not be blocked by data uploads, instead it will be written to the local cache directory and committed to the metadata service, and then returned immediately.
+to enable client write cache, and the write process becomes "commit first, then upload asynchronously", file writes will not be blocked by data uploads, instead it will be written to the local cache directory and committed to the metadata service, and then returned immediately.
 The file data in the cache directory will be asynchronously uploaded to the object storage in the background.

 - Write cache data by default is stored in